-This embed plugin does exactly what its name suggests: embed iFrames right into your website.
-It does text, picture, map, and video embedding, to name a few.
+This embed plugin does exactly what its name suggests: embed iFrames right into your WordPress website.
+It allows text, picture, map, and video embedding, to name a few.

 Wouldn’t it be nice if your iFrame embedded content appeared as a popup?
-Of course, it would, and with iframe popup plugin you can achieve just that.
+Of course, it would, and with the iframe popup plugin, you can achieve just that.